Temporal-MPI: Enabling Multi-Plane Images for Dynamic Scene Modelling via Temporal Basis Learning

 \subsection{Temporal Basis Formulation}

-At a given time instance $t\in [1, T]$, we denote the MPI that can be calculated based on the multi-view references as $\textbf{M}_{t}$.
-For the entire video sequence, an MPI-video can be generated as: $\mathcal{M}=\{\textbf{M}_{t} \in \mathbb{R}^{H \times W \times D \times 4}\}_{t=1}^{T}$.
+At a given time instance $t\in [1, T]$, we denote the time-instance MPI as $\mathbf{M}_{t}$.
+In order to render the entire novel view sequence at sequential timestamps, a set of time-instance MPIs $\mathcal{M}=\{\mathbf{M}_{t} \in \mathbb{R}^{H \times W \times D \times 4}\}_{t=1}^{T}$ are needed to generate.
 Based on the afore-analyzed reasons, we cannot exhaustively calculate and save $\mathcal{M}$.
-We propose a novel Temporal-MPI representation which is able to encode the rich 3D and dynamic variation information throughout the entire video as compact temporal basis, and in the meantime, preserve high rendering efficiency for real-time novel-view synthesis.
-To achieve this, we divide the goal into two tasks, i.e., (i) learning of the static background as explicit parameters, and (ii) learning of the dynamic variation over a set of temporal basis.
+We propose a novel Temporal-MPI representation which is able to encode the rich 3D and high-frequency variation information throughout the entire video as compact temporal basis, and in the meantime, preserve high rendering efficiency for real-time novel-view synthesis.
+To achieve this, we divide the goal into two tasks, i.e., (i) learning the low-frequency color components as explicit parameters, and (ii) learning the high-frequency variation over a set of temporal basis.